 Frass treatments affected the number of D. radicum larvae that survived after a 21-day root infestation of B. rapa (χ2 = 31.02; df = 2; p < 0.0001; Figure 3).
 Amending soil with BSFF resulted in the lowest mean survival (49%) of D. radicum larvae, whereas MWF resulted in the highest mean larval survival (68%) compared to NoFrass with 59% mean larval survival (Figure 3).
 Similar results were recorded when the experiment was repeated under comparable conditions (χ2 = 56.28; df = 2; p < 0.0001; Figure S4).

 Figure 3.
 Survival of Delia radicum larvae on roots of B. rapa plants grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
 Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The dots represent outliers.
 The white square on each box represents the mean larval survival per plant.
-Data were analysed with a generalised linear model (GLM). n is the number of replicates.
-Boxes with different letters are significantly different (Tukey's post hoc test, p < 0.05).
+Data were analysed with a generalised linear model (GLM). n is the number of replicate plants that had each been infested with 10 larvae.
+Boxes with different letters are significantly different (Tukey's post-hoc test, p < 0.05).

 Effect of raw frass on the biomass of Delia radicum pupae

 Biomass of D. radicum pupae retrieved from the roots of B. rapa plants was influenced by soil treatment (χ2 = 81.28; df = 2; p < 0.0001; Figure 4).
 Treatment with raw BSFF resulted in the lowest pupal biomass whereas MWF resulted in the highest biomass (Figure 4).
-However, when the experiment was repeated under comparable conditions differences were only marginally significant (χ2 = 5.12; df = 2; p < 0.0773; Figure S5).
+When the experiment was repeated under comparable conditions, the differences were only marginally significant (χ2 = 5.12; df = 2; p < 0.0773; Figure S5).

 Figure 4.
 Biomass (mg) of Delia radicum pupae retrieved after a 21-day root infestation of B. rapa grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
 Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The dots represent outliers.
 The white square on each box represents the mean pupal weight.
 Data were analysed with a generalised linear model (GLM). n is the number of pupae weighed per soil treatment.
-Boxes with different letters are significantly different (Tukey's post hoc test, p < 0.05).
+Boxes with different letters are significantly different (Tukey's post-hoc test, p < 0.05).

 Effect of raw frass on the emergence of Delia radicum adult flies

 The proportion of adult D. radicum flies that emerged from pupae was significantly affected by soil treatment (χ2 = 6.06, df = 2, p = 0.0484; Figure S6A).
-The application of BSFF resulted in a significantly (Figure S6A) lower proportion of flies that emerged than MWF, but the effect was not significantly different from the NoFrass treatment (Figure S6A).
+The application of BSFF resulted in a significantly lower proportion of flies that emerged than application of MWF, but the effect was not significantly different from the NoFrass treatment (Figure S6A).
 The proportion of flies that emerged from plants exposed to MWF was similar to that from plants in the NoFrass group (Figure S6A).
 Although a similar pattern of emergence was recorded when this experiment was repeated under similar conditions, the proportion of flies that emerged did not differ significantly among soil treatments (χ2 = 0.24, df = 2, p = 0.8896; Figure S6B).
-The time it took pupae to emerge as adult flies did not differ significantly among soil treatments (χ2 = 0.92, df = 2, p = 0.6314; Figure S6C), and similar results were recorded when the experiment was repeated under similar conditions (χ2 = 0.11, df = 2, p = 0.9468; Figure S6D).
+The time it took adult flies to eclose did not differ significantly among soil treatments (χ2 = 0.92, df = 2, p = 0.6314; Figure S6C), and similar results were recorded when the experiment was repeated under similar conditions (χ2 = 0.11, df = 2, p = 0.9468; Figure S6D).

 Effect of raw frass on the survival of Plutella xylostella larvae on Brassica rapa plants